 When I muster up the reserve to end the all-you-can-eat buffet, you wail.
 Yep, you wake me up at 4.30, boob on tap and you’re the one who’s upset?
 Puh-lease buddy.

 Lots of shooshes, bum pats and coos ensure your don’t wake your sleeping big sister – because that would be apocalyptic for me right now.
-A cranky toddler and a teething baby at 5am, that could be awesome.
+A cranky toddler and a teething baby at 5am… this could only get better!

 I could name a hundred things I love about you, without stopping to draw breath.
 I could describe the every detail of your beautiful, perfect form without needing to look back at you for reference.
 I could name the numerous ways you make me smile daily.
 The pride I feel in having you as my baby, in being your mum, is hard to put words to.